mahbub-hasan-abid/Automated-Inventory-Management-System/README.md

 - [Screenshots](#screenshots)

 ## Introduction
-The **Inventory Management And Automation System** is a robust application designed to streamline and automate inventory processes using Flutter and Firebase.
+The **Automated Inventory Management System** is a robust application designed to streamline and automate inventory processes using Flutter and Firebase.
 This system allows users to manage products, customers, categories, users, transactions, and orders efficiently.
 It features real-time stock tracking, detailed product information, and the ability to generate PDF reports for orders.
 This is available for macOS, Windows, and also for  web.